 by Haim Factor

 Quite a few years ago, after I met one of those helpful highway patrolmen on the road one too many times, I received an invitation in the mail to take a refresher, compulsory, driver’s improvement course.
-Full of disdain, I indicated the date in my day timer (this was before the days of the PDA).
+Full of disdain, I indicated the date in my day timer (this was well before the days of the smartphone).
 I shuddered at the thought of how I’d be able to sit through all the sessions…

 What a waste of time this was going to be.

-The instructor kept talking and talking.
-“Probably justifying his existence.”, I thought, as I doodled in the little instruction booklet I had received.
+The instructor kept talking and talking….
+“Probably justifying his existence.”, I thought, as I doodled in the little instruction booklet I received.
 Then the instructor started talking about “safe following distance”.
 Oh no—not that!
 Even a freshman engineer in Physics 101 knows about accelerations, velocity, and displacements versus time!
 And here I was, an experienced senior engineer with a Masters degree, sitting in a Driver’s Improvement class and relearning parts of Physics 101 from the lips of no less than a Driver’s Improvement instructor.

 What’s more, I really did understand the importance of keeping a safe distance.
 Over the years, I learned to instinctively keep a good distance between myself and the car in front of me.

 Using all of my restraint and trying not to dwell on my bad fortune, I somehow made it through the lecture, just to the point when the instructor asked: “Are there any questions?”
 I felt my hand shoot up as my patience must have finally worn thin.